|Many often ask "what are the duties of the sheriff's

 will be placed throughout the courtroom to ensure

-The sheriff's department is also responsible for collecting taxes on real
+The sheriff's department is responsible for collecting taxes on real

 property.
 This office collects the taxes and then disburses them

-to the proper governing body such as the Fiscal Court and the
+to the proper governing body such as the Pulaski County Fiscal Court,

 Pulaski County Schools.
 This office is also responsible for the